-Text books and other related works of outstanding scholars were published, magazines and other written data sources including published and unpublished documents, agency reports, newspaper articles, internet sources and so forth was referred to so as to give more light on issues of dropping out of school.
+Text books and other related works of outstanding scholars were published, magazines and other written data sources including published documents, agency reports, newspapers, internet source and so forth was referred to as to give more light on issues of dropping out of school.

-3.5 Data Analysis
+3.5 Data analysis

-Data was analysed qualitatively and quantitatively.
-Different data sets were used in analyzing data collected, i.e. where necessary SPSS package was used.
-Bar graphs were used to give a clearer outlook about socio-economic factors and school drop out and they were done in Microsoft Excel.
+Data was analyzed quantitatively and qualitatively.
+Different data sets were used in analyzing data collected that is where necessary SPSS package was used.
+Bar graphs were used to give a clear outlook about socio-economic factors and school dropout and they were done in Microsoft excel.
 Recommendations were made using the outcome of the result of the analysis.

-3.6 Ethical Consideration
+3.6.
+Ethical consideration

-Bearing in mind the ethical issues, the researcher provided the respondents with the necessary information as regards the main purpose of the research, expected duration, procedures followed, and was in position to keep privacy and not disclose the confidentiality of respondents and researchers responsibility.
+Bearing in mind the ethical issues, the researcher provided the respondents with the necessary information as regards the main purpose of the research, expected duration, procedures followed and were in position to keep privacy and no disclose the confidentiality of respondents and researchers responsibility.